pMonfared/NodejsRESTfulAPIsWithMongoDb/README.md

 Hi!

-# This is a simple nodejs RESTful APIs app with express framework.
+# This is a nodejs RESTful APIs app by express framework and MongoDb.
+# test driven deployment
+# heroku deployment config

 First things need to do is: